most division series home runs

 Juan Gonzalez: 5 Home Runs in 1996 ALDS

-The 1996 ALDS was Gonzalez’s first taste of postseason baseball, and it’s safe to say he really enjoyed it.
-Although the Yankees beat the Rangers in four games, the right-handed slugger slashed .438/.526/1.375 with those five homers and nine RBI.
+The 1996 ALDS was Gonzalez’s first taste of postseason baseball, and it’s safe to say he enjoyed it.
+Although the Yankees beat the Rangers in four games, the right-handed slugger slashed .438/.526/1.375 with five homers and nine RBI.

 He also faced New York in each of his next two trips to October (1998 and 1999).
 The Bombers swept Texas both times and held him in check (three hits in 24 plate appearances).